 Goat Cheese: I used goat cheese instead of cream cheese which is usually found in a spinach artichoke dip.
 Goat cheese has a mild tanginess and a silky smooth texture that works wonderfully in this stuffed spinach artichoke chicken recipe.
 And it seems to hold up better than cream cheese when heated.

-#3 Mixing all the Ingredients for the Spinach Artichoke Dip in one bowl
+#3 Mixing all the ingredients for the dip in one bowl

-Spinach, artichokes, all three kinds of cheese, chopped garlic cloves, onion salt, kosher salt, and black pepper: all of these simple ingredients add to the overall flavor of the stuffed chicken.
+Spinach, artichokes, all three kinds of cheese, chopped garlic cloves, onion salt, kosher salt, and black pepper: all of these simple ingredients add to the overall flavor of the stuffed chicken breast recipe.
 And the ease of throwing them all in one bowl is the perfect remedy for a messy kitchen.

 You’ll want to get your hands “down and dirty” into the middle of this mixture until all of these ingredients are thoroughly combined.